-Fill bowls or glass jars with your sweet-shop favourites, such as strawberry laces, chocolate covered pretzels, pastel sherbets, or rainbow lollipops.
+Fill bowls or glass jars with your sweet-shop favorites, such as strawberry laces, chocolate covered pretzels, pastel sherbets, or rainbow lollipops.
 The bolder and brighter the better.
-Whether you arrange by colour or type, it’s bound to look like the sweetest thing.
+Whether you arrange by color or type, it’s bound to look like the sweetest thing.

 Take Back Tradition